uwban/cvapps/README.md

 ## Database Specifications

-This app is connected to a the Health Canada drug/event API.
+This app is connected to the Health Canada drug/event API.https://node.hres.ca/docs.html#drug-event-docs